 Automated Direct Debit Amendment and Cancellation Service

-ADDACS is an electronic messaging service allowing banks to notify service users if changes are made to a customer's Direct Debit Instruction (DDI), for example when a DDI is cancelled or when an account has been transferred to a new bank or building society using the Current Account Switch Service or Bulk Payment Redirection Service.
+ADDACS is an electronic messaging service allowing payment service providers (PSP) to notify service users if changes are made to a customer's Direct Debit Instruction (DDI), for example when a DDI is cancelled or when an account has been transferred to a new PSP using the Current Account Switch Service or Bulk Payment Redirection Service.

 How it works